ascarter/dotfiles-legacy/README.md

 ## Windows

-A PowerShell install script supports Windows 10.
+A PowerShell install script supports Windows 10 and Windows 11.

 ### Pre-requisites